 The main principle on which the communication procedure in case of disturbance is based is that the IM concerned is responsible for communication; it must deliver the information as soon as possible through standard channels to the RUs on its own network and to the neighbouring IMs.

-In case of international disruptions lasting 3 days or longer with a high impact on international traffic, the international contingency management communication procedures as described in the ICM Handbook will be applied.
+In case of international disruptions longer than 3 days with a high impact on international traffic, the international contingency management communication procedures as described in the ICM Handbook will be applied.